ngergs/k8s-adm-ctrl/README.md

 # Admission controller toolkit
+ **This library toolkit uses generics.
+Therefore, go version 1.18+ is required.**

-Some library function to build an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
+Library function to build an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
  The library functions provide some interfaces and helper structures to handle the IO part and e.g. the construction of the JSON patch for mutating controllers.

 The compiled binary is around 5MB and the docker image ngergs/webserver is around 7.5MB.